3 Principles for Great Webinar Slides

 If every photo is a person working at the computer, your audience can get bored.

-When I’m talking about achievement, I might show a picture of someone climbing a mountain.
-When I’m talking about fear, I might show someone hiding under the covers.
+When you’re talking about achievement, you might show a someone climbing a mountain.
+When you’re talking about fear, you might show someone hiding under the covers.

 Get icons and illustrations from FlatIcon and FreePik